pilight/pilight/docs/source/faq.rst

 The wiringPi GPIO library used in pilight version 5.0 and lower contained a bug.
 This is fixed in pilight version 6 and up.

+Version 8 and up use the wiringX library also written by the pilight developers which also fixes the (old) wiringPi bugs.

 Sending & Receiving
 -------------------